 - Federal/Military Nurses and Spouses:

-If I am a member of the military and I use my license to practice exclusively at a military facility, do I need to do any?
+If I am a member of the military and I use my license to practice exclusively at a military facility, do I need to do anything?

 No. If you maintain an active license from any state, you can continue to practice exclusively at military facilities.
 If you "moonlight" or practice outside military facilities, you either need to have a multistate compact license or need to get a Colorado single state license in order to work in Colorado.

-If I am working in Colorado under the military spouse exemptions, do I need to do anything?
+If I am a military spouse with a compact license relocating to Colorado on military orders, do I need to do anything?

+It depends on your primary state of legal residency.
 Maintaining or changing a primary state of legal residency is at the discretion of the nurse.
-Should a nurse maintain legal residency in the NLC state and hold a multistate license and the military family is stationed in another NLC state without obtaining additional licensure in those states.
+Should a nurse with a multistate license maintain legal residency in a NLC state and the military family is stationed in other NLC states, the nurse may practice under the home state multistate license in the other NLC states without obtaining additional licensure in those states